Side effects of chemotherapy

 • Add extra fibre to your food, eg, add wheat-bran flakes to your breakfast cereal or use them in cooking.

-• If you think the constipation has been caused by the anti-nausea or pain medicines, it's likely you’ve been given a laxative to take as well.
-Try to take this ahead of time to avoid getting to the point of constipation.
+• If you are taking certain anti-nausea or pain medicines, it's likely you’ve been given a laxative to take as well.
+Try to take this before you need it to avoid getting to the point of constipation.

-For some people, having cancer and treatment for it has no effect on their sexuality and sex lives.
-For others, it can have a profound impact, affecting how they feel about themselves, their attractiveness, and their sexual desire.
-Dealing with any changes is an ongoing process of adjustment.
+For some people, having cancer and having treatment for it has no effect on their sexuality and sex lives.
+For others, it can affect how they feel about themselves, their attractiveness, and their sexual desire.
+Dealing with any changes is a process of adjustment.

 The side effects of chemotherapy may mean that you don't feel like having sex because you feel tired, nauseous or unattractive, or you're struggling with your body image or in pain.
 It is important to keep communication open with your partner – for both of you to share your fears and needs.